Brian Josephson: Reception and views on the scientific community

 Josephson delivered the Pollock Memorial Lecture in 2006, the Hermann Staudinger Lecture in 2009 and the Sir Nevill Mott Lecture in 2010.

 Matthew Reisz wrote in Times Higher Education in 2010 that Josephson has long been one of physics' "more colourful figures."
 His support for unorthodox causes has attracted criticism from fellow scientists since the 1970s, including from Philip Anderson.
 Josephson regards the criticism as prejudice, and believes that it has served to deprive him of an academic support network.

-He has repeatedly criticized "science by consensus," arguing that the scientific community is too quick to reject certain kinds of ideas.
+Josephson has repeatedly criticised "science by consensus," arguing that the scientific community is too quick to reject certain kinds of ideas.
 "Anything goes among the physics community – cosmic wormholes, time travel," he argues, "just so long as it keeps its distance from anything mystical or New Age-ish."
 Referring to this position as "pathological disbelief," he holds it responsible for the rejection by academic journals of papers on the paranormal.
 He has compared parapsychology to the theory of continental drift, proposed in 1912 by Alfred Wegener (1880–1930) to explain observations that were otherwise inexplicable, which was resisted and ridiculed until evidence led to its acceptance after Wegener's death.

-Science writer Martin Gardner criticized Josephson in 1980 for complaining to The New York Review of Books, along with three other physicists, about an article by J. A. Wheeler that ridiculed parapsychology.
+Science writer Martin Gardner criticised Josephson in 1980 for complaining to The New York Review of Books, along with three other physicists, about an article by J. A. Wheeler that ridiculed parapsychology.
 Several physicists complained in 2001 when, in a Royal Mail booklet celebrating the Nobel Prize's centenary, Josephson wrote that Britain was at the forefront of research into telepathy.
 Physicist David Deutsch said the Royal Mail had "let itself be hoodwinked" into supporting nonsense, although another physicist, Robert Matthews, suggested that Deutsch was skating on thin ice given the latter's own work on parallel universes and time travel.